dortania/OpenCore-Install-Guide/macos-limits.md

 For CPU support, we have the following breakdown:

 * Both 32 and 64-bit CPUs are supported
-  * This however requires the OS to support your architecture, see CPU Requirements section below
+  * This however requires the OS to support your architecture, see CPU Requirements section below.
-* Intel's Desktop CPUs are supported.
+* Intel's Desktop CPUs are supported
   * Yonah through Comet Lake are supported by this guide.
-* Intel's High-End Desktops and Server CPUs.
+* Intel's High-End Desktops and Server CPUs
   * Nehalem through Cascade Lake X are supported by this guide.
 * Intel's Core "i" and Xeon series laptop CPUs
   * Arrandale through Ice Lake are supported by this guide.
-  * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported
+  * Note that Mobile Atoms, Celeron and Pentium CPUs are not supported.
 * AMD's Desktop Bulldozer (15h), Jaguar (16h) and Ryzen (17h) CPUs
-  * Laptop CPUs are **not** supported
+  * Laptop CPUs are **not** supported.
-  * Note not all features of macOS are supported with AMD, see below
+  * Note not all features of macOS are supported with AMD, see below.

 **For more in-depth information, see here: [Anti-Hardware Buyers Guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/)**